 1. Make sure you really need to send that email

-If the syllabus, or your peers, can’t answer your question, it’s fine to send an email with additional inquiries.
+If the syllabus or your peers can’t answer your question, it’s fine to send an email with additional inquiries.
+This is especially relevant in higher education, where professors often have large class sizes and limited time to respond to individual emails.

 2. Use your school email

 This is the best course of action because such an email looks professional and shows a recipient that your message is about classes.
-If you don’t have an educational email address, make sure to use an appropriate email address like firstname.lastname@example.com.
+If you don’t have an educational email address, make sure to use an appropriate email address.
 Your bro$$77@example.com address isn’t suitable for academic correspondence.

 3. Write a clear subject line

-The subject line defines if a recipient opens your email, so make sure it’s clear, concise and to the point.
-A good subject line tells a professor what your email is about and how they should act on it.
+The subject line defines if a recipient opens your email, so make sure it’s clear, concise, and to the point.
+A good subject line tells a professor or teacher what your email is about and how they should act on it.

 4. Include a proper email greeting

-Start your email to a professor with an appropriate and respectful salutation.
-Double-check their name before sending an email and make sure your greeting is followed by a comma.
+Start your email to a professor or teacher with an appropriate and respectful salutation.
+If your professor holds a doctorate degree, address them as "Dr." instead of "Mr." or "Ms." Double-check their name before sending an email and make sure your greeting is followed by a comma.

 5. Remind who you are

-Professors have lots of students, so it’s important to tell them your name and the class you’re attending.
-This helps you save the recipient time and ensures you get a reply faster.
+Professors and teachers interact with numerous students, especially in public schools and large educational institutions, so it’s important to tell them your name and the class you’re attending.
+This helps save time and ensures you get a reply faster.
+For instance:

 6. Get straight to the point

-After greeting a professor and introducing yourself, it’s time to state your question or request.
-Keep it concise and clear, so the recipient can quickly comprehend what it’s about and what action is expected from them.
+After greeting your professor or teacher and introducing yourself, it’s time to state your question or request.
+Keep it concise and clear so the recipient can quickly comprehend what it’s about and what action is expected from them.

 7. End an email politely and include a professional signature

-How to end an email to a professor?
-Thank them for their time and sign off your email with “Sincerely” or “Best regards” followed by your name.
+How to end an email to a professor or teacher?
+Thank them for their time and sign off your email with “Sincerely” or “Best regards,” followed by your name.

 8. Proofread your email

 Pay attention to grammar, spelling, and punctuation.
 Make sure to stick to a formal tone and avoid emojis or informal abbreviations like FYI or ASAP.
-Check the spelling of your professor’s name one more time.
+Check the spelling of your professor’s or teacher's name one more time before sending.

 9. Put yourself in your professor’s shoes